Msicuro/Maya-Python-Scripts/README.md

 # Maya-Python-Scripts
-Just a place to put Maya Python scripts I try to make
+Just a place to put random Maya Python scripts